BIOSECURITY STRATEGY FOR HENLEAZE LAKE AND ITS GROUNDS

 We will also take firm action against neighbours tipping garden and other waste into the Lake or grounds.

-We will remove invasive non-natives such as snow-on-the-mountain and cotoneaster from the limestone outcrops at the Northern end of the Lake.
+We will remove invasive non-natives such as snow-on-the-mountain and cotoneaster from the limestone outcrops around the Lake.

 As part of our biosecurity accreditation, traps have been laid for Signal crayfish, and the Lake was fortunately found to be free of these animals.
 Part of the role of grounds manager, Jodi Peachum, will be to monitor the grounds and the Lake itself for invasive non-native species, pests and diseases, so that appropriate action can be taken.

 Sunscreen/lotions have always been an issue at the Lake during periods of hot weather when we get many visitors and, can result in unsightly oil films and scums around the Lake.
 This is one of the reasons why the Club deploys the aerator overnight to break up and disperse these oil films and scums.

 There is now growing evidence that the chemicals in some sunscreens/lotions can damage aquatic ecosystems, as they accumulate there.